EXPLORE McCARTHY & KENNICOTT, ALASKA | RETURN HOME

 Elias mountain ranges converge here.
 Six times bigger than Yellowstone, the park includes 18,008 foot Mt.
 St. Elias, the U.S.’s

 2nd highest peak.
 Canada’s Kluane National Park is next door.
-Home of Kennicott & McCarthy.
+Home of Kennicott & McCarthy. |

 TRAILS IN THE PARK

-If you want to hike in the park itself, you should ask at any of the park visitor centers.
-You should be aware that there is no system for monitoring
+If you want to hike in the park itself, you should ask at any of the

-individual trips.
+monitoring individual trips.
 The best advice is:

 1) Ask before setting out.